Forms in notifications

 Best practices

-• You can’t require that user must submit a form, because the user can always dismiss the notification.
-Therefore, it’s polite to have an ‘ignore’ or ‘cancel’ button, so the user doesn’t have to hunt for the close button.
+You can’t require that a user must submit a form, because the user can always dismiss the notification.
+Consider including an ‘ignore’ or ‘cancel’ button, so the user doesn’t have to hunt for the close button.